 - you think the section 21 notice is not valid

 - the housing association has not followed the correct procedure

-The court can only postpone the date the possession takes effect in cases of exceptional hardship.
+The court can only postpone the date that the possession takes effect in cases of exceptional hardship.

 Eviction by bailiffs

-If you don't leave your home by the date given in a possession order from the court, the housing association can apply to the court asking for bailiffs to be sent to evict you.
+If you don't leave your home by the date given in a possession order, the housing association can apply to the court for eviction by bailiffs.